KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

   - process
 ---

 This article is the result of a discussion about development workflow with one of our Scrum Masters at Edenspiekermann.
 Therefore, it assumes you have basic notions of [Agile](https://en.wikipedia.org/wiki/Agile_software_development) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).
 If you don't, you still might benefit from reading the article but might be missing some keys to fully appreciate it.
+It also uses (although does not rely on) the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) workflow.

 In this short document, I try to describe what I feel would be a great workflow for me, using [GitHub](https://github.com) as a central point rather than having a collection of tools.
 Obviously, this standpoint is highly developer-centric and might not fit all teams / projects.

 ## Introduction

-Below is a short and unformal methodology on how to use [GitHub](https://github.com) as a project workflow, heavily relying on pull-requests.
+Below is a short and informal methodology on how to use [GitHub](https://github.com) as a project workflow, heavily relying on [pull-requests](https://help.github.com/articles/using-pull-requests/).
 While it might sound scary as first, this approach actually has a lot of benefits that we'll investigate further in the next section.

-The rough idea is that at the beginning of a sprint, we create a(n empty) pull-request for all stories (involving development).
-In the description of the pull-request, we write tasks in Markdown using GitHub support for checkboxes.
-Then, concerned developers commit they work to this branch, progressively checking out the tasks.
+The rough idea is that at the beginning of a [sprint](http://scrummethodology.com/scrum-sprint/), we create a(n empty) pull-request for all [user stories](http://scrummethodology.com/scrum-user-stories/).
+In the description of the pull-request, we write tasks in (GitHub Flavoured) Markdown using [GitHub support for checkboxes](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments).
+Then, affected developers commit their work to this branch, progressively checking out the tasks.
 Once all tasks from a pull-request have been treated, this one can be reviewed then merged.

 ## What problem does it solve

-* The code, code reviews, stories and tasks are all centralized at the same place, making it very easy for a developer to jump from one thing to the other.
+* The code, code reviews, stories and tasks are all centralized in the same place, making it very easy for a developer to jump from one thing to the other.
 * [ScrumDo](https://app.scrumdo.com) and other process tools are not always the best place for discussions and commenting, while GitHub is actually meant for this.
 * GitHub has email notifications, which is helpful to know what's going in the project and where a developer might need to get involved.
 * GitHub has a lot of handy features, such as labels, Markdown, user pinging and code integration, which makes it a good tool for managing code projects.
-* [Slack](http://slack.com) has GitHub integration, making the whole process seamless.
+* Bonus: [Slack](http://slack.com) has GitHub integration, making the whole process seamless.

 ## What problem does it introduce

-Everybody needs a GitHub account, which actually is only a matter of minutes.
+Everybody, from the Scrum Master to the Product Owner, needs a GitHub account.
+It actually is only a matter of minutes, but it still needs to be done for this workflow to work correctly.

 ## Creating the pull-request